jlevy/og-equity-compensation/README.md

     - **Series B** (tens of millions): Scaling the business.
     - **Series C, D, E,** etc. (tens to hundreds of millions): Continued scaling of the business.
 - 🔸 Most startups don’t get far.
 Very roughly, if you [look at angel investments](http://codingvc.com/valuing-employee-options/), **more than half** of investments fail, **one in 3** are small successes (1X to 5X returns), **one in 8** are big successes (5X to 30x), and **one in 20** are huge successes (30X+).
-- 🔸 Each stage reflects the removal of risk and increased [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
+- 🔸 Each stage reflects the removal of risk and increased dilution.
 For this reason, the equity team members get is higher in the earlier stages (starting with founders) and increasingly lower as a company matures.
 (See the picture above.)
 - 🔹 It is critical to understand risk and dilution to know the possible future value of equity.
 [This article](http://codingvc.com/valuing-employee-options/) from Leo Polovets, a partner at Susa Ventures, gives a good overview.
 - 🔹 If you’re talking with a startup, there are a lot of questions to ask in order to assess the state of the company’s business.
 Startups are understandably careful about sharing financial information, so you may not get full answers to all of these, but you should at least ask:
     - *How much money has the company raised (including in how many rounds, and when)?*